oppia/oppia-android/Ktlint-Guide.md

-# Installation
-Install `Ktlint` from [here](https://github.com/pinterest/ktlint#installation).
-Note that we specifically recommend using the command-line interface, not the Gradle integration.

 # Commands
 * `ktlint --version` - Check the version of your installed ktlint.
 As of now on CircleCI we are using `0.37.1`.